Short Answer

 Contract Snapshot

-This Kalshi market concerns the price of Solana (SOL) by the end of 2026.
-However, the provided page content does not specify the exact price threshold or criteria that would trigger a YES or NO resolution.
-Therefore, key resolution conditions, deadlines beyond the 'end of 2026' event timeframe, and any special settlement rules are not detailed.
+This Kalshi market concerns the price of Solana by the end of 2026.
+The provided content does not specify the exact price threshold that triggers a YES or NO resolution.
+It also does not include details on specific settlement conditions or the precise resolution date within "end of 2026."

 Available Contracts